top of page

 The enforcement clause is very important!
 You have 30 days from when you knew or should have known that the agency is not complying with the agreement to notify the point of contact listed in the agreement under this enforcement clause.

-So you should keep an eye on this after your case is settled because, usually, your attorney's services end when the agreement is filed, and the attorney you hired to litigation and settle your case may not be responsible for keeping tabs on whether the agency is following through after the case is settled.
+So you should keep an eye on this after your case is settled because, usually, your attorney's services end when the agreement is filed, and the attorney you hired to litigate and settle your case may not be responsible for keeping tabs on whether the agency is following through after the case is settled.
 That kind of work would normally require separate consideration for the lawyer, or the lawyer may decline to be involved at all in this process or may ask you to exhaust these informal options outlined in this enforcement clause by trying to work it out with the agency first per the regulation.

 This informal mechanism for resolving possible breaches, however, usually results in the issues getting resolved without the need to incur further attorney fees or rehire a lawyer to deal with compliance issues, especially if the main terms are simple and straightforward, such as a lump sum payment.